-(a) The NASDAQ Stock Market, LLC ("Exchange" or "Nasdaq"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("Commission") a proposal to revise The NASDAQ Options Market LLC ("NOM") Rules at Chapter XV, Part 5 to: (i) amend its ORF; and (ii) revise NOM's Rules at Chapter XV, Part 5 to more closely reflect the manner in which NOM assesses and collects its ORF.
+(a) The Nasdaq Stock Market LLC ("Exchange" or "Nasdaq"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") and Rule 19b-4 thereunder, is filing with the Securities and Exchange Commission ("Commission") a proposal to revise The Nasdaq Options Market LLC's Rules ("NOM") at Chapter XV, Section 5 to amend the Nasdaq Options Regulatory Fee or "ORF."

-While the changes proposed herein are effective upon filing, the Exchange has designated the amendments become operative on August 1, 2017.
+While the changes proposed herein are effective upon filing, the Exchange has designated the amendments become operative on August 1, 2018.